tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

-A great representation of the correctness and beauty of functional programming and composition lies when **you take what you need and don't take what you don't need** which is something impossible to actually do with other paradigms (OOP, procedural, imperative, mixed, etc.).
+A great representation of the correctness and beauty of functional programming and composition lies when **you take what you need and don't take what you don't need** which is something impossible to actually do with alternative paradigms.

 The idea is that the system tree is informed, so we can either read just about the underlying topic of the article or **expand within other related